 How To Change, Fake or Spoof your Location for YouTube TV

-If you’re a regular TechJunkie reader, you will already know that we advocate using a VPN all the time.
-Not only does it help you circumvent geoblocking, but it also helps preserve privacy and enhances personal and data security while you’re online.
+Virtual Private Networks (VPN) are the perfect solution for users interested in faking their location.
+Not only do they help you circumvent geoblocking, but they also help preserve your privacy while you’re online.
 Using one in this instance means you should be able to access YouTube TV from anywhere.

-Your priorities when looking for a VPN service, is one that:
+When looking for a VPN service, look for one that:

-- A VPN provider with an endpoint server in a city that YouTube TV is available.
+- Has an endpoint server in a city that YouTube TV is available.

-A provider that responds to services who geoblock means when Netflix or YouTube TV blacklists server IP addresses, they move quickly to change the IP address range to work around it.
-The provider usually publishes changes or discusses it on their website, so you know.
+A provider that responds to services that geoblock means that when Netflix or YouTube TV blacklists server IP addresses, they move quickly to change the IP address range to work around it.
+The provider usually publishes changes or discusses it on their website.

 Use a Browser Extension to Fake your Location for YouTube TV

-As well as a VPN, you can also use a browser extension to fake your location.
-I had the Manual Geolocation extension for Chrome tested, and it seemed to work fine.
+You can also use a browser extension to fake your location.
+We tested the Manual Geolocation extension for Chrome and it seemed to work fine.
 It is an extension that allows you to manually set your area and allows Chrome to broadcast that location instead of your real one.

-There are other browser extensions available, but this is the one I tested.
-There are extensions for other internet browsers.
+There are extensions for other internet browsers as well.
 For Firefox, we recommend Location Guard.

 Even with a VPN or browser extension faking your location for YouTube TV, there is no guarantee it will work.
 Streaming services work hard to block this kind of activity and are always moving the goalposts to try to stop you from watching media you shouldn’t.
 It’s an eternal game of cat and mouse, but for once, with VPNs, the advantage is ours.